 Unless otherwise specified, the FLUID RESISTANCE measurement range is factory set for 0-100 Ω .
-If required, the FLUID RESISTANCE range can be extended to 1 k Ω by setting jumpers on the main circuit board.
+If required, the FLUID RESISTANCE range can be extended to 1 k Ω by setting the fluid resistance toggle switch on the main circuit board.
 Each channel must be adjusted separately.